mayurjadhav2002/mayurjadhav2002/README.md

 beside programming, I do like spend some time on No-code Ethical Hacking and Watching Tutorials.

 - I have spend more time doing software development🧑‍💻 things than working with data.
 But I am Still very Good playing with Data than the SWE.
-- Sketching 🎨 is my another hobby and I dont tell anyone.
+- Sketching 🎨 is my another hobby and I keep this as a secrete🤫.
-- Contributed Open Source Projects.
+- Contributed Open Source Projects (https://www.svgrepo.com/show/349460/openbenches.svg).
 - Consistently write on [Medium](https://hackwell-school.medium.com/).
 (Techy-Writer😎)

 ## 🧑‍💻Languages and Tools👨‍🔧